-- Always make pre-operation checks.
-Careful checks may help prevent an accident. - This scooter is designed to carry the operator and passenger. - The failure of motorists to detect and recognize scooters in traffic is the predominating cause of automobile/scooter accidents.
-Many accidents have been caused by an automobile driver who did not see the scooter.
+- pre-operation Always make checks.
+Careful checks may help prevent an accident. - This scooter is designed to carry the operator and passenger. - The failure of motorists to detect and recognize scooters in traffic is the predominating cause of automobile/scooter accidents Many accidents have been caused by an automobile driver who did not see the scooter.
 Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.